iwasella/aquarium-database-project/README.md

 - Python includes SQLite support through the built-in sqlite3 module

-Run the installer:
-python3 run_first.py

-Run the Program
+2. Run the Installer (Initialize Database) python3 run_first.py

-python3 main.py
+To interact with the main CLI application: python3 main.py

 All database operations are located in crud.py.

+Running Test Queries
+python3 run_test_queries.py

 If something breaks or you want a clean slate: rm restaurant.db